 If you work from home, you can claim tax relief on a percentage of your gas and electricity costs, based on how much you use your home for business.
 You can use the method for calculating business use of home costs for either a limited company or sole trader business to calculate how much you can claim for gas and electricity.

-If you’re working from home this winter, there are plenty of costs on which you might be eligible to claim tax relief, including your mobile phone bill and potentially even some of the interest on your mortgage.
+There are plenty of other costs on which you might be eligible to claim tax relief, including your mobile phone bill and potentially even some of the interest on your mortgage.
 Download our A-Z of small business expenses and costs to learn more.

 Review your home energy efficiency